-The College is committed to conduct its affairs in accordance with the highest standards of openness, probity and accountability.
-It takes matters of malpractice seriously and like other Public Bodies, the College has a duty to conduct its affairs in a responsible transparent manner, taking into account the requirements of the Committee for Standards in Public Life, of laws, of funding bodies and, with due regard to the College's values of academic freedom, of its Charter and Statutes.
+The RVC (which term used in this policy includes the RVC and all RVC subsidiary companies) is committed to conduct its affairs in accordance with the highest standards of openness, probity and accountability.
+It takes matters of malpractice seriously and like other Public Bodies, the RVC has a duty to conduct its affairs in a responsible transparent manner, taking into account the requirements of the Committee for Standards in Public Life, of laws, of funding bodies and, with due regard to the RVC's values of academic freedom, of its Charter and Statutes.

-The College believes that if, by whatever means, information which is believed to show malpractice / impropriety within the College is discovered, then this information should be disclosed without the person making the disclosure fearing reprisal or victimisation for their action.
+The RVC believes that if, by whatever means, information which is believed to show malpractice /impropriety within the RVC is discovered, then this information should be disclosed without the person making the disclosure fearing reprisal or victimization for their action.

-Should employees / workers at RVC make such disclosures, they are protected against being dismissed or penalised under the Public Interest Disclosure Act 1998 (hereafter "the Act") as amended by §17 - §20 of the Enterprise & Regulatory Reform Act 2013 [ERRA 2013].
-As a Higher Education Institution (HEI), the College believes that in order to support its values, equal protection should be afforded to other stakeholders in the College, who become aware of malpractice and need to disclose it without fear of victimisation (as defined by the Equality Act 2010) or retribution, including misapplication of the College's disciplinary procedures.
+Should employees / workers at RVC make such disclosures, they are protected against being dismissed or penalized under the Public Interest Disclosure Act 1998 (hereafter "the Act") as amended by §17 - §20 of the Enterprise & Regulatory Reform Act 2013 [ERRA 2013].
+As a Higher Education Institution (HEI), the RVC believes that in order to support its values, equal protection should be afforded to other stakeholders in the RVC, who become aware of malpractice and need to disclose it without fear of victimisation (as defined by the Equality Act 2010) or retribution, including misapplication of the RVC's disciplinary procedures.
 Such stakeholders would include: